raul-izquierdo/english/sources/vocabulary/By Topic/Sports and Exercise.$.md

 el segundo = the runner-up `The runner-up was very disappointed` el perdedor = the loser

-el resultado = the outcome `The outcome of the match was unexpected`
+el resultado = the outcome
+    ?
+El resultado del partido fue inesperado : `The outcome of the match was unexpected`